patrickhancke/kbc-cloud-native-practical-case/lab-07-hardening/README.md

 ### Fallbacks

 But what if the external APIs are down?
 What could we do?
-We can provide fallback values, since we recently refactored to persist all relevant attributes we could exclusively use the results in our database to answer search calls!
+We can provide fallback values, since we recently refactored to persist all relevant attributes: we could exclusively use the results in our database to answer search calls!

 First have a look at
 the [fallback documentation](https://cloud.spring.io/spring-cloud-netflix/multi/multi_spring-cloud-feign.html#spring-cloud-feign-hystrix-fallback)